Igorkowalski94/eslint-plugin-project-structure/documentation/project-structure-folder-structure.md

   structure: [
     // Allow any files in the root of your project, like package.json, eslint.config.mjs, etc.
     // You can add rules for them separately.
-    // You can also add exceptions like this: "(?!folderStructure)*" { name: "*" },
+    // You can also add exceptions like this: "(?!folderStructure)*".
+    { name: "*" },
     {
       name: "src",